edannas/HALLaR/README.md

 ## Overview

-The Hybrid Augmented Lagrangian Low-Rank (HALLaR) algorithm is designed to solve large-scale semidefinite programming (SDP) problems efficiently.
+The Hybrid Augmented Lagrangian Low-Rank (HALLaR) algorithm [1] by Monteiro, R. D., Sujanani, A. and Cifuentes, D. (2024) is designed to solve large-scale semidefinite programming (SDP) problems efficiently.
 This repository contains the implementation of the HALLaR algorithm in Python, along with supporting scripts and sample problems to demonstrate its functionality.

 ## Algorithm Description